jarleven/NetworkHOWTO/Switch/HPProCurve.md

 ProCurve(vlan-137)# show vlan 137
 ProCurve(vlan-137)# exit

-Remove a port from a VLAN (In this case the default-VLAN #1 from port 26) ProCurve# config
+Remove a port from a VLAN (In this case the utagged default-VLAN #1 from port 26)

+ProCurve# config
 ProCurve(config)# vlan 1
-ProCurve(vlan-1)# no tagged 26
+ProCurve(vlan-1)# no untagged 26

+Note: remove tagged port 'no tagged 26'

 Deleta a VLAN